-3. Every time we use the variables present in the dataset, we need to explicitly mention the name of the dataset like brand_sales_data$Brand or brand_sales_data$Sales.
+3. Every time we use the dataset variables, we need to mention the dataset’s name like brand_sales_data$Brand or brand_sales_data$Sales explicitly.
 To overcome this, we shall employ the attach function.
 The function has to be applied as below.

 4. Let’s aggregate Sales by Brand using mean or standard deviation.
 Aggregation helps us get a basic idea of data.

 The above result shows means for the four different groups are not equal.
 JKV has the highest mean sales.

 As shown above, the standard deviations across the four groups don’t show any significant difference, and it is highest for the brand MKL.